Model-oriented Graph Distances via Partially Ordered Sets

-However, the fact that the separation distance is implicitly defined on the set of all triples of subsets of the node set, while ignoring which of these correspond to a CPDAG or even valid conditional independence models for that matter has two serious consequences.
-First, the separation distance between sparse graphs tends to be much larger than between dense graphs, simply because the former encode more separation statements to begin with and as a result dropping an additional statement typically triggers a cascade of implications.
-Second, the separation distance between two graphs increases substantially when a disconnected node is added to both.
-We now illustrate these characteristics with an example.
+However, the fact that the s/c-metric is implicitly defined on the set of all triples of subsets of the node set, while ignoring which of these correspond to a CPDAG or even valid conditional independence models for that matter leads to some idiosyncrasies.
+In particular, the s/c-metric between sparse graphs tends to be larger than between dense graphs, simply because the former encode more separation statements to begin with and as a result dropping an additional statement typically triggers a cascade of implications.